okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019-11-1/index.md

 ### Bug Fixed in 2019.11.1

-In some cases, if an admin checked another user's Session info using the [Sessions API](/docs/reference/api/sessions/), they would get back the wrong `status` value.
+An incorrect status was returned in some cases when an admin checked another user's session information using the [Sessions API](/docs/reference/api/sessions/).
 (OKTA-245793)